zannloo/tp/docs/UserGuide.md

 ##### Mistake 2: Invalid path
 **Solution:**
-Please check that the path you have entered is the intended path you wish you utilise, and it exists within ProBook.
+Please check that the path you have entered is the path required by the command.
+Additionally, do ensure that it is the intended path you wish you utilise, and it exists within ProBook.

 ##### Mistake 3: No such student or group to delete.
 **Solution:**